Frequently asked questions

 Is ‘Change of Use’ allowed already or will the Community Benefit Society have to apply for it later?

 The current tenants have applied for Full Planning Permission for the relocation of the pub to The Old Stables building.
-At the time of writing, the outcome of the Application is awaited.
+This has now been approved.

 If the current tenant’s planning application for residential use at Hullavington Arms passes prior to The Old Stables opening, could there be an objection to The Old Stables as a café and pub?